-We may assume with a fair amount of certainty that the first (the unnumbered) cipher book used by the U.S.M.T.C. was merely an elaboration of the one Stager produced for the communications of the governors of Ohio, Indiana and Illinois, and of which a copy is given by only one of the writers who have told us about these ciphers.
-Namely, David H. Bates, who, in his series of articles entitled "Lincoln in the Telegraph Office" (The Century Magazine, Vol. LXXIV, Nos.
-1-5, May-Sept, 1907/ shows a facsimile thereof (p.
+We may assume with a fair amount of certainty that the first (the unnumbered) cipher book used by the U/S/M/T/C/ was merely an elaboration of the one Stager produced for the communications of the governors of Ohio, Indiana and Illinois, and of which a copy is given by only one of the writers who have told us about these ciphers, Ramely, David H. Bateso facsimile thereof (p.
 292, June 1907 issue), and I have had as good a reproduction made of it as is possible from the rather poor photographic facsimile.
-The foregoing cipher is the prototype upon which all subsequent cipher books were based, the first of the War Department series being the one shown by Plum in Appendix 1 to this lecture.
+The foregoing cipher is the prototype upon which all subsequent cipher books were based, the first of the War Department series being the one shown by Plum, in Appendix 1 to this lecture.